lwalker107/AutoReadMeApp/02-Challenge/Develop/README.md

 ## Description

-An application that generates a professional ReadMe file by having the user answer a series of prompts.
+An application that prompts users with a series of questions to help generate a professional readme file for them.

 ## Installlation